pyoneerC/deadhand/docs/security.md

 ## Responsible Disclosure

 Found a vulnerability?
-Please email security@deadhand.io (or open a private GitHub issue).
+Please email security@deadhandprotocol.com (or open a GitHub issue).

 We commit to:
 - Acknowledging reports within 48 hours